 “FICO scores ignore mortgage, auto and student loan inquiries made in the 30 days prior to scoring,” the MyFICO blog explains.
 “So, if you find a loan within 30 days, the inquiries won’t affect your scores while you’re rate shopping.”

-If you want to avoid a hard pull altogether, a good resource is consumer financial technology platform Even Financial, which can help match you with the right personal loan to meet your needs.
+If you want to avoid a hard pull altogether, a good resource is consumer financial technology platform Fiona, which can help match you with the right personal loan to meet your needs.

 8. As Soon as You Make a Credit Card Purchase, Interest Starts to Accrue.